spring-projects/spring-webflow/CONTRIBUTING.md

 bug, please discuss it before submitting a pull request.
 We're happy to provide guidance, but please spend an hour or two researching the subject on your own including searching the mailing list for prior discussions.

-## Sign the Contributor License Agreement

-If you have not previously done so, please fill out and submit the [SpringSource CLA form][].
-You'll receive a token when this process is complete.
-Keep track of this; you may be asked for it later!

-Note that emailing/postal mailing a signed copy is _not_ necessary.
-Submission of the web form is all that is required.

-Once you've completed the web form, simply add the following in a comment on your pull request:

-    I have signed and agree to the terms of the SpringSource Individual Contributor License Agreement.

-You do not need to include your token/id.
-Please add the statement above to all future pull requests as well, simply so that the Spring Framework team knows immediately that this process is complete.

 ## Create your branch from `main`